Douglas T. Noah

 Mr. Noah was born in Clearwater, Florida and has always lived in the Central Florida area.
 He received his Juris Doctor degree from Stetson University College of Law in 1990.
 While at Stetson Mr. Noah was a member of the prestigious Stetson Trial Team and won two national trial competitions and a state trial competition.
 He was an Editorial Board member of the Stetson Law Review, is a national member of the Order of Barristers, and is author of “Florida’s New Poison Pill Statute – A Framework of Analysis for Director’s Refusal to Redeem” published in the Stetson Law Review.

-Mr. Noah has spoken before a number of civic groups, businesses, and municipalities, on the issues of sexual harassment, religious discrimination, ADA, and workers’ compensation retaliation, amongst various other employment topics.
+Mr. Noah has provided training to and spoken before a number of civic groups, businesses, and municipalities, on the issues of employment-related matters during pandemics, employers’ obligations to prevent hostile workplaces, religious accommodation, ADA and FMLA compliance, Drug Free workplace rules, and many other employment topics.
 He is a member of the Florida Bar, the United States District Courts for the Middle, Northern and Southern Districts of Florida, and the United States Court of Appeals for the Eleventh Circuit.
-He is a member of the Society for Human Resource Management.
-His civic activities include acting as past president of the Board of Directors for the Center for Independent Living in Central Florida, Inc. and counseling the Multiple Sclerosis Society on ADA issues.
+He is a member of the Society for Human Resource Management and past president of the Board of Directors for the Center for Independent Living in Central Florida, Inc.